Grilled Pancetta-wrapped Wild Prawns

-Combine the garlic, soy sauce, sesame oil, mirin and brown sugar and marinate the prawns for 1 hour or up to overnight.
+Combine garlic, soy sauce, sesame oil, mirin and brown sugar in a large container with a tight-fitting lid.
+Add prawns and marinate for 1 hour or as long as overnight.

-Remove the prawns from the marinade and pat dry.
+Remove prawns from the marinade and pat dry.
 Wrap each prawn in a slice of pancetta.
-Brush each with a little of the sweet chili sauce and sprinkle with a pinch of sesame seeds.
-String them on skewers and cook over a hot charcoal or gas grill for about 12 to 15 minutes, turning them once.
-The pancetta should be golden and the prawns opaque in the center.
+Brush each with a little sweet chili sauce and sprinkle with a pinch of sesame seeds.
+String on skewers and grill for 12 to 15 minutes, turning once.
+The pancetta should be golden and prawns opaque in the center.

-Arrange the prawns on a platter or individual plates and drizzle with the remaining sweet chili sauce.
-If you like, garnish with thin strips of green onion and fresh plum slices.
+Arrange prawns on a platter or individual plates and drizzle with the remaining sweet chili sauce.
+If you like, garnish with thin strips of green onion.

 Recipe by, PCC Chef

 Source: Demonstrated on KING 5's "New Day Northwest" show, which aired August 18, 2010.

 Lynne Vea is a graduate of the Executive Chef Program at Le Cordon Bleu, Paris and has been cooking with PCC Natural Markets since 2001.
 Featured on King-5’s "Gardening with Ciscoe," she demonstrates easy and delicious recipes using seasonal ingredients.

 Lynne is an admired PCC Cooks instructor, teaching a variety of popular PCC Cooks classes throughout the year.

 She loves to collect old cookbooks, hunt for wild berries, and cook seven-course dinners where the guests are encouraged to dance and cavort between courses.

 Find more recipes from Lynne.